 An important issue in neural networks is parameter optimisation.
-In each iteration of the cross-validation split the 9-folds used for training into a training and validation set.
-Select a performance measure which will be used to compare the performance of the difference parameters on the validation set.
-In other words you select the set of parameters that maximise the chosen performance measure on the validation set.
+Perform 10-fold cross validation for parameter estimation as explained in the lecture slides.
+Divide the clean dataset into 9 folds for training and 1 fold for validation and run the 10-fold cross-validation for each parameter configuration.
+Select a performance measure which will be used to compare the performance of the different parameters on the validation folds.
+In other words you select the set of parameters that maximise the chosen performance measure over all 10 validation folds.
 You need to optimise the following:

 - 1) topology of the network, i.e. the number of hidden layers and the number of neurons in each hidden layer, the number of neurons in the input layer is 45 (the number of attributes), and the number of neurons in the output layer is six neurons, - (2) the parameters of training functions.
-The training function you should try and the corresponding parameters to optimise are the following: - Gradient descent backpropagation (traingd) Parameter: learning rate (lr). - Gradient descent with adaptive learning rate backpropagation (traingda) Parameters: learning rate (lr), ratio increase/decrease learning rate (lr_inc, lr_dec). - Gradient descent with momentum backpropagation (traingdm) Parameters: learning rate (lr), momentum constant (mc). - Resilient backpropagation (trainrp) Parameters: Increment/Decrement to weight change (delt_inc/delt_dec).
+The training function you should try and the corresponding parameters to optimise are the following: - Gradient descent backpropagation (traingd) Parameter: learning rate (lr). - Gradient descent with adaptive learning rate backpropagation (traingda) Parameters: learning rate (lr), ratio increase/decrease learning rate (lr\inc, lr\dec). - Gradient descent with momentum backpropagation (traingdm) Parameters: learning rate (lr), momentum constant (mc). - Resilient backpropagation (trainrp) Parameters: Increment/Decrement to weight change (delt\inc/delt\dec).